Taro: Tonga

-Oceanian Atolls
+Oceanian atolls

 The islands situated along the border of the three main parts of Oceania (Polynesia, Micronesia and Melanesia) are more prone to being atolls rather than volcanic islands (most prominently Tuvalu, Tokelau, and Kiribati).
-As a result of this, Taro was not a part of the traditional diet due to the infertile soil and have only become a staple today through importation from other islands (Taro and Cassava cultivars are usually imported from Fiji or Samoa).
-The traditional staple however is the Swamp Taro known as Pulaka or Babai, a distant relative of the Taro but with a very long growing phase (3–5 years), larger and denser corms and coarser leaves.
+As a result of this, taro was not a part of the traditional diet due to the infertile soil and has only become a staple today through importation from other islands (taro and cassava cultivars are usually imported from Fiji or Samoa).
+The traditional staple, however, is the swamp taro known as pulaka or babai, a distant relative of the taro but with a very long growing phase (3–5 years), larger and denser corms and coarser leaves.
 It is grown in a patch of land dug out to give rise to the freshwater lense beneath the soil.
-The lengthy growing time of this crop usually confines it as a food during festivities much like Pork although it can be preserved by drying out in the sun and storing it somewhere cool and dry to be enjoyed out of harvesting season.
+The lengthy growing time of this crop usually confines it as a food during festivities, much like pork, although it can be preserved by drying out in the sun and storing it somewhere cool and dry to be enjoyed out of harvesting season.

 East Asia

 China

 Taro (芋頭 (芋头, yùtou)) is commonly used as a main course as steamed taro with or without sugar, as a substitute for other cereals, in Chinese cuisine in a variety of styles and provinces steamed, boiled or stir-fried as a main dish and as a flavor-enhancing ingredient.
 In Northern China, it is often boiled or steamed then peeled and eaten with or without sugar much like a potato.
 It is commonly braised with pork or beef.
 It is used in the Cantonese dim sum to make a small plated dish called taro dumpling as well as a pan-fried dish called taro cake.
 It can also be shredded into long strips which are woven together to form a seafood birdsnest.
-In Fujian cuisine, it is steamed or boiled and mixed with starch to form a dough for dumpling.
+In Fujian cuisine, it is steamed or boiled and mixed with starch to form a dough for dumplings.

-Taro cake is a delicacy traditionally eaten during Chinese New Year celebrations.
-As a dessert, it can be mashed into a purée or used as a flavoring in tong sui, ice cream, and other desserts such as Sweet Taro Pie.
+Taro cake is traditionally eaten during Chinese New Year celebrations.
+As a dessert, it can be mashed into a purée or used as a flavoring in tong sui, ice cream, and other desserts such as sweet taro pie.
 McDonald's sells taro-flavored pies in China.

 Taro is mashed in the dessert known as taro purée.

 Taro paste, a traditional Cantonese cuisine, which originated from the Chaoshan region in the eastern part of China's Guangdong Province is a dessert made primarily from taro.
 The taro is steamed and then mashed into a thick paste, which forms the base of the dessert.
 Lard or fried onion oil is then added for fragrance.
 The dessert is traditionally sweetened with water chestnut syrup, and served with ginkgo nuts.
 Modern versions of the dessert include the addition of coconut cream and sweet corn.
 The dessert is commonly served at traditional Teochew wedding banquet dinners as the last course, marking the end of the banquet.